MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 ## HOWTO guides for common VPN solutions

-Below you&#39;ll find links with detailed guides on how to implement split tunneling for Office 365 traffic from the most common partners in this space.
-We&#39;ll add additional guides as they become available.
+Below you'll find links with detailed guides on how to implement split tunneling for Office 365 traffic from the most common partners in this space.
+We'll add additional guides as they become available.

-## FAQ (1-2 pages)
+## FAQ

-The Microsoft Security Team have published an article here awaiting URL which outlines key ways for security professionals and IT can achieve modern security controls in today&#39;s unique remote work scenarios.
+The Microsoft Security Team have published an article here awaiting URL which outlines key ways for security professionals and IT can achieve modern security controls in today's unique remote work scenarios.
 In addition, below are some of the common customer questions and answers.

 ### How do I stop users accessing other tenants I do not trust where they could exfiltrate data?